-There are many devices required to run your home.
-During the warm season you may need an air conditioning system or a heat pump.
-During the winter, most homeowners use a furnace or air handler.
-Then you have washer and dryers, stoves, refrigerators…the list seems to go on forever.
+There are many appliances needed to run your home.
+During the summer you may need an air conditioning system or a heat pump.
+During the cooler season, most homeowners use a furnace or air handler.
+Then there are washer and dryers, stoves, refrigerators…the list seems to go on forever.

 But one thing homeowners certainly know is they want hot water.
-Most families have a water heater – or in some homes a boiler is used to heat the water.
+Most families have a water heater – or in some cases a boiler is used to heat the water.
 Are you sure which heating system your home is using to heat your water?
-Peachtree Service Experts Heating & Air Conditioning is here to help clear up any confusion about the difference between the two water systems.
+Peachtree Service Experts is here to help clear up any confusion about the difference between the two water systems.

 A water heater is a storage tank that, that’s right, heats water.
 The heat is either produced by burning gas or by utilizing electricity.
-A typical water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the dishwasher, or any other hot water need.
-As the hot water flows to where it is needed, fresh cold water enters through the bottom of the tank so it, too, can be heated for use across your home.
+A typical water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the washing machine, or any other hot water need.
+As the hot water flows to where it is needed, fresh cold water enters through the bottom of the tank so it can also be heated for use across your home.

 A boiler, alternatively, can heat water that is used to warm the home and give you hot water.
-A particular type of boiler can heat the water until it turns into steam.
-The steam will heat the water for the home but can also be distributed throughout the home and give warmth through radiators.
-A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very adaptable heating systems that provide great comfort during the cold season.
-Today’s boilers are also very energy efficient.
+A particular type of boiler can heat the water to the point it turns into steam.
+The steam will heat the water for the home but can also be distributed throughout the home and provide warmth through radiators.
+A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
+Boilers are very adaptable heating systems that provide great comfort during the cold winter months.
+Newer boilers are also very energy efficient.

-Can’t decide which water heating system is right for you?
-Call Peachtree Service Experts Heating & Air Conditioning in Atlanta today and we’ll come out and provide you a no-charge in-home estimate.
+Need help deciding which water heating system is right for you?
+Call Peachtree Service Experts in Atlanta today and we’ll come out and provide you a no-charge in-home estimate.